haizo-code/blender/README.md

 ```

 ### Display
-Now you just need to add any model to the adpater and it will be added to the adapter with its viewholder
+Now you just need to add any model to the adapter and it will be added to the adapter with its ViewHolder, and that's it :)
 ```
 val myList =  listOf(
     ModelType1(text = "Hello :)"),